 The South Dakota Department of Transportation has certified Expert Approach, Inc. a Disadvantaged Business Enterprise.
-We look forward to employing this certification as we seek work with the State of South Dakota.

 A disadvantaged business enterprise (DBE) is a for-profit small business concern that is:

 at least 51 percent owned by one or more individuals who are both socially and economically disadvantaged; and